Dustbin Baby (film): Plot

 The flashback jumps forward to April's time at Fairdale Residential School.
 She befriends Poppy, who has Asperger syndrome.
 In the present, Marion buys a mobile phone for April.
 Back at Fairdale, April is being taught by Miss Marion Bean.
 A Homework project on family trees leads to a fight.
 At night, April tries to escape the school to find Gina, but is caught by Marion, who sends her back.
 Marion reads April's records, and when she learns about her history, she apologizes for the family tree incident.

 Banned from going out on a Saturday with her peers, April is instead taken to the stately home by Marion.
 A present-day Marion goes alone to her house, to find that there are no messages on the phone.
 The younger Marion introduces April to Elliot as they continue to visit the home.
-The present-day Marion goes to April's room, and looks in April's box, which contains mementos from different times in her life.
+The present-day Marion goes to April's room, and looks in April's box, which contains mementos from different times in her life then proceeds to trash the bedroom.
 The younger April and Marion walk through the home's garden, and Marion tells April she is leaving Fairdale.
 April becomes angry, thinking that Marion, like others before her, is now going to leave her life.
 Marion invites April to move in with her, and she accepts.
 When shown around her new bedroom, April's first concern is to have somewhere to put her box.
-The present April considers returning to Marion, but realises there is another place she wants to visit.
+The present April considers returning to Marion, but realizes there is another place she wants to visit.
 It occurs to Marion where April will be going, and she drives away from her house.

 April goes to the alley where she was found as a baby, and stands among the trash bins.
 Marion opens April's cell phone and calls Reno's, the pizza parlour.
-April then notices a phone number on the side of a dustbin.
+April then notices a phone number on the side of a dustbin, with a message to "Call if Baby".
 Marion asks for directions to the pizza parlour, while April dials the number she found.
 It is not her mother who answers, as she hoped, but Frankie, the pizza boy who found her.
 She meets Frankie in the pizza parlour, and Marion arrives.
 April explains who Frankie is, and Marion gives April her new phone.
 The three sit down together.
 A voice-over from April says that, though she will probably never know her birth mother, she has a mother in Marion, and this is just the beginning.